wandnz/streamevmon/README.md

 instances, and other locations.

 The project is written in Scala, and uses IntelliJ as a development environment, with sbt as a build tool.
+There are some helper scripts that are usually in Python.
+With IntelliJ Ultimate (which can be obtained with an educational account), these can be run from within the editor.

 ## Building and Testing